Cake: Cake decorating

 (also known as sugar paste), and buttercream are used as covering icings and to create decorations.
 Floral sugarcraft or wired sugar flowers are an important part of cake decoration.
 Cakes for special occasions, such as wedding cakes, are traditionally rich fruit cakes or occasionally Madeira cakes, that are covered with marzipan and iced using royal icing or sugar-paste.
 They are finished with piped borders (made with royal icing) and adorned with a piped message, wired sugar flowers, hand-formed fondant flowers, marzipan fruit, piped flowers, or crystallized fruits or flowers such as grapes or violets.

 Food safety

 The shelf life of cakes packages for commercial sale depends on several factors.
 Cakes are intermediate moisture products prone to mold growth.
-Commercial cakes are frequently and commonly exposed to different mold varieties before they are packaged for sale, including Aspergillus flavus and various Penicillins, and Aspergillus niger.
+Commercial cakes are frequently and commonly exposed to different mold varieties before they are packaged for sale, including Aspergillus flavus and various penicillins, and Aspergillus niger.
 Preservatives and oxygen absorbents are currently used to control and inhibit mold growth.

-The CDC has recommended not to eat raw cake batter because it can contain E. coli.
-Raw flour can contain bacteria and needs to be cooked like other foods.
+The CDC has recommended not to eat raw cake batter because it can contain pathogens like Salmonella and E. coli.
+Cake batter uses raw flour which can contain live bacteria and present a hazard if consumed.